This page was last updated: May 5, 2019

 Note: the Scroller's club maintains an extensive file of plans and books available for members use.

-The Carolina Scrollers are continuing their annual program to make and sell handmade scrolled Christmas ornaments to benefit the Second Harvest Food Bank of Northwest North Carolina.
+The Carolina Scrollers continued their annual program in 2017 to make and sell handmade scrolled Christmas ornaments to benefit the Second Harvest Food Bank of Northwest North Carolina.
 100% of the sales will be donated.

 The program is a two phase program.
-Phase one, now complete, was the sale of ornaments at the Klingspor Extravaganza Woodworking Show in Hickory NC on October 27 and 28.
-During the two day show 301 ornaments were sold resulting in $1,725 being donated to the food bank.
+Phase one, was the sale of ornaments at the Klingspor Extravaganza Woodworking Show in Hickory NC on October 27 and 28. .

-Phase two starts November 22 at the Winston Salem NC Klingspor Woodworking Shop located at 532 Hanes Mall Blvd.
-Sales will continue until December 31, 2017.
+Phase two started November 22 at the Winston Salem NC Klingspor Woodworking Shop located at 532 Hanes Mall Blvd.
+Sales continued until after New Year's Day.